indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

  Let's take the case where  _C_ tries to transfer _$40_ to _D_.
-Everyone in the network would immediately know from the open ledger that the new transaction (_C &rarr; D = $40_) is invalid since _C_ has insufficient fund.
+Everyone in the network would immediately know from the open ledger that the new transaction (_C &rarr; D = $40_) is invalid since _C_ has insufficient funds.
 The invalid transaction will be rejected right away and will not be entered in the open ledger.

   ![invalid open ledger txn](/images/blockchain-concept/invalid-open-ledger-txn.svg?style=centerme)

   {:.image-caption}
   Figure 4.
 Invalid transaction in a blockchain

 #### Distributed Open Ledger

 You will notice a centralized ledger if you refer to Figure 3.
 However, a blockchain's goal is a decentralized open ledger in order to remove any single point of failure and also to do away with any central authority (big brother).
-The blockchain achieves this goal by **distributing** copies of open ledger among participating nodes in the network.
+The blockchain achieves this goal by **distributing** copies of the open ledger among participating nodes in the network.

 ![distributed open ledger](/images/blockchain-concept/distributed-open-ledger.svg?style=centerme)